Maxicaa/Alt-Sentence-Selector/README.md

 # 1. Installation

-The extension can be download and installed from the [Chrome Webstore](https://chromewebstore.google.com/detail/alt-sentence-selector/knnghjjfdabamneliapcjdllobjfghmd)
+The extension can be download and installed from the [Chrome Webstore](https://chromewebstore.google.com/detail/alt-sentence-selector/knnghjjfdabamneliapcjdllobjfghmd).

-To finish the installation, you may need to restart to browser to make it work.
+To finish the installation, you may need to restart your browser to make it work.

 # 2. How to use it ?

-Just maintain the ALT key when clicking on a sentence to select.
+Just maintain the ALT key when clicking on a sentence to select it.
 Some texts are not currently supported depending how the text is formatted.

-For example, the text does not currently recognize on youtube the carriage return in the commentary making and will select the last sentence on the previous paragraph.
+For example, the extension does not currently recognize a carriage return in a youtube comment making and will also select the last sentence on the previous paragraph.

 # 3. Q & A